 Avoiding burnout and keeping ourselves replenished doesn’t just mean taking a break when it all gets too much.
-At Jijaze we believe it’s our duty as change makers to take care of ourselves and honour our own wellbeing every day – so that we can root our work in practices that help us thrive.
+We need to to take care of ourselves and honour our own wellbeing every day – so that we can root our work in practices that help us thrive.
 It’s the only way we can make sure the change we want to see is one that we can sustain over the long term.

 Today, Gemma Houldey is sharing her wellbeing practices and how they support her work.
 Gemma has worked in the aid sector for 15 years, mainly on humanitarian, human rights and development programmes in East Africa and Palestine.
 She is in her final year of her Phd in Development Studies at Sussex University, investigating how identities shape the way aid workers approach and manage stress.
 She spent a year in Kenya doing field research, talking to Kenyan and expatriate aid workers about their experiences.
 She also ran a stress management workshop there and uses her research, and her personal self-care practices, to support aid worker wellbeing.
 She has written about her research on her blog site, Life in Crisis: www.gemmahouldey.com and for the online academic magazine The Conversation.
 She tweets using the handle AidSoulSearch.

 Tell us about your change making work

 I am studying my doctorate at the University of Sussex, focusing on stress and burnout in the aid sector.
 My thesis is investigating how aid policies and structures affect the behaviour of aid workers, and seeks to highlight the gendered, racialised aspects of day-to-day challenges in the sector.
 It is based on one year of field research in Kenya, with national and international staff from different aid and development organisations.